Peg Tittle

 Brunettes, Blondes, and Redheads

-So the other day I started reading Iron Shadows by Steven Barnes.
+So the other day I started reading iron shadows by Steven Barnes.
 He’s apparently a bestselling author.
 Which is really disturbing.
 Because four sentences in, he describes a woman as “a small wiry brunette”.
 Seriously?
 Does anyone actually identify women by their hair colour any more?
 That’s so—1940s.
 Isn’t it?
 I check.
 The book’s copyright …

 Continue reading